 Known for its sprawling parks and recreation areas, this area of the city has no shortage of places to enjoy a quiet, peaceful trip on a summer’s day.
 Let’s start with Morningside Park which conveniently has a station located on its eastern edge, just off Morningside Avenue.

 Head west deep into the park and enjoy its beautiful scenery, wildlife and the sounds of the creek.
-Keep a close eye on the water during fall as it’s fairly common to spot salmon swimming up-stream.
+Keep a close eye on the water during fall as it’s fairly common to spot salmon swimming upstream.
 Alternatively, head east out of the park and check out one of the college or university campuses nearby with the University of Toronto and Centennial College both having locations just a stone’s throw away.

 Meanwhile, also nearby, Colonel Danforth Park offers an exceptional space in which to bike.
 Start at our Colonel Danforth Park station and head southeast where you’ll find the Lower Highland Creek Park.
 This stretch of green space boasts another gem of a ravine and features the Highland Creek Trail.

-In close proximity to urban parks, rouge river, Lake Ontario and forests, Rouge Hill is a great place to experience some of the best nature Toronto has to offer.
+In close proximity to urban parks, the rouge river, Lake Ontario and forests, Rouge Hill is a great place to experience some of the best nature Toronto has to offer.

 Begin this route at Rouge Hill GO Station and head northwest along Chesterton Shores, towards the Waterfront Trail.
 Take in the exquisite views of Lake Ontario as you continue north, parallel with Lawrence Avenue East.

 Need a break?
 Dock at our Starspray Avenue and Lawrence Avenue East station – or continue on the trail until you reach Rouge Beach where you can relax on the shores of the lake.
-Alternatively, continue to the edge of Rouge National Urban Park, which also borders the cities of Markham and Pickering such is its size.
+Alternatively, continue to the edge of Rouge National Urban Park, which also borders the cities of Markham and Pickering such as its size.

 What’s your favourite route in Toronto?
 Tag us with #BikeShareTO and let us know.